roots/trellis/README.md

 Trellis will configure a server with the following and more:

-* Ubuntu 16.04 Xenial LTS
+* Ubuntu 18.04 Bionic LTS
 * Nginx (with optional FastCGI micro-caching)
 * PHP 7.2
 * MariaDB (a drop-in MySQL replacement)